 So far JudyZhang has created 59 blog entries.

 Mikdat Yildirim Mikdat Yildirim is a Ph.D. student in the Department of Politics at NYU.
 He studies extremism, hate speech and measures to counter it on social media.
 He holds bachelor's degrees in political science and economics from Bogazici University, Turkey.

-This fall — ahead of the 2020 elections — we’ll bring together leading scholars to explore the relationship between new media technologies and democratic politics.
-Our CSMaP Seminar Series aims to highlight the latest research and identify future research we need in the lead-up to and aftermath of the elections.
-Speakers will present research on topics such as fighting the effects of misinformation, social media and protest participation, electoral interference strategies, and how political elites are responding to new information environments.
-Click through for more details and registration information.
+Last fall — ahead of the 2020 elections — CSMaP brought together leading scholars to explore the relationship between new media technologies and democratic politics.
+Our CSMaP Seminar Series aimed to highlight the latest research and identify future research needed in the lead-up to and aftermath of the elections.
+Speakers presented research on topics such as fighting the effects of misinformation, social media and protest participation, electoral interference strategies, and how political elites are responding to new information environments.
+Click through for more details and webinar recordings.

 Steven Lloyd Wilson firstname.lastname@example.org Personal Site Google Scholar Dr. Steven Lloyd Wilson is an assistant professor of politics at Brandeis University, project manager for the Varieties of Democracy Institute, and co-PI of the Digital Society Project.
 His research focuses on comparative democratization, cyber-security, and the effect of the Internet and social media on authoritarian regimes, particularly in the post-Soviet world.

 Haohan Chen email@example.com Personal Site Haohan Chen received his PhD in Political Science and MS in Statistical Science from Duke University in December 2019.
 He studies political communication on social media in authoritarian and democratic regimes.
 He also develops computational tools to analyze text and network data in social media political discourse, with a focus on scalable and interpretable Bayesian dynamic modeling.